pnp/sp-dev-solutions/solutions/MultilingualPages/README.md

 ## Minimal Path to Awesome

 * Clone this repository
-* Move to right solution folder
+* Move to the "Converter" sub-folder
 * Build the Visual Studio solution
 * Enable and configure OOB languages settings in site administration
 * Execute MultilingualPagesConverter.exe